arkasharma/disCHORD/README.md

 Authenticated Login: Authenticate users for secure access to the app.
 Supports cross-device login.

+Main Page: Provides a multiview window that allows for an immersive user experience with all the following features on this page:

 Search Using Keyword: Users can search for an artist or track title, and the app will return song matches.

 Music: disCHORD includes a feature that, based on a search, link tracks to Spotify so users can listen to the track.
 This allows for users to play and chat simultaneously.